Bisexual literature: Pre-1900

 One of the earliest known examples of bisexuality in literature is Fanny Hill by John Cleland.
 In the novel, the titular character Fanny has "exciting and satisfying sexual relations with other women as well as with men."
 During this time period, homosexuality was considered an action rather than part of an identity, and so instances of any homosexuality, including bisexuality, were rare in literary works.

 A more famous example of characters implied to be bisexual includes Dorian Gray and supporting characters from The Picture of Dorian Gray by Oscar Wilde.
 Wilde himself was married with children but was understood by his contemporaries to have had extra-marital relationships with both women and men.
 Sometime after the publication of The Picture of Dorian Gray, Wilde was summoned to court on accusations of gross indecency for his portrayal of homosexual overtones and rumors about his own gay relationships.
 In modern adaptations of the story, Dorian is often portrayed as bisexual.

-Kate Chopin's The Awakening portrays Edna Pontellier, who is shown to have "capable of responding physically to a woman and of loving women" despite having numerous sexual relationships with men.
+Kate Chopin's The Awakening portrays Edna Pontellier, who is shown to be "capable of responding physically to a woman and of loving women" despite having numerous sexual relationships with men.
 Though her main character's sexuality is never explicitly stated, Chopin knew or read about homosexuality and bisexuality in the works of authors such as American poet Walt Whitman or French story writer Guy de Maupassant, and this likely influenced her character's sexual ambiguity.